- Other

 -

-year full of change for me personally, there is change
+of change for me personally, there is change happening in this

 man walking on the moon,